paskalian/WID_LoadLibrary/README.md

             // Resulting in the global variable LdrpDetourExist to be set if there's a hook, didn't checked what's done with it though.
             LdrpDetectDetour();

+            // Finds the module, increments the loaded module count.
+            // It can go to another direction if the Flag LOAD_LIBRARY_SEARCH_APPLICATION_DIR was set, but that couldn't be set coming from LoadLibraryExW.
             Status = LdrpFindOrPrepareLoadingModule(FullPath, DllPathInited, Flags, LdrFlags, LdrEntry, &pLdrEntryLoaded, pStatus);
             if (Status == STATUS_DLL_NOT_FOUND)
                 LdrpProcessWork(pLdrEntryLoaded->LoadContext, 1);